Collins-Ruto/collins-ruto/README.md

 - 🔭 I’m currently working on a project to create a web application for developers going by DevsQuest. <br>

-- 🌱 Learning Reactjs, an awesome JavaScript framework and Thereafter work on some backends and databases.
+- 🌱 Learning solidity for web3 and smart contracts development.

 - 👯 Looking to collaborate with other learning devs to complete the DevsQuest project.
 If you are up for the challenge be sure to DM me right now 📬